shapeshed/jekyll.shapeshed.com/_posts/2006-11-24-photoshop_101_the_history_brush_tool.md

 ---
 layout: post
 title: Photoshop 101 - The History Brush Tool
-excerpt: The History Brush Tool allows you to paint and reveal previous states of images.
+description: The History Brush Tool allows you to paint and reveal previous states of images.
 This can be very useful in creating effects.
 categories: [Photoshop, Photoshop 101]
 ---
 ## Revealing previous states of images